• Disease Overview

 Introduction

-ASAH1-related disorders are part of a group of hereditary metabolic diseases known as lysosomal storage disorders (LSDs).
+ASAH1-related disorders are part of a group of about 70 hereditary metabolic diseases known as lysosomal storage disorders (LSDs).
 Lysosomes function as the primary digestive and recycling units within cells.
-Enzymes within lysosomes break down or digest particular cellular components, such carbohydrates, proteins and fats to their basic units which can then be recycled.
+Enzymes within lysosomes break down or digest cellular components, such carbohydrates, proteins and fats to their basic units – which can then be recycled.
 Healthy cells and organs are constantly breaking down, recycling and building new cellular components.
-In individuals with these disorders, including ASAH1-related disorders, a deficiency of or improper functioning of lysosomal enzymes leads to an abnormal accumulation of particular substances such as fatty material called lipids.
-When cells cannot breakdown these fatty substances they can accumulate within various tissues of the body, such as the bones, joints, brain, heart, spleen, or liver and lead to the symptoms that affected individuals have.
+In individuals with these disorders, including ASAH1-related disorders, a deficiency of or improper functioning of lysosomal enzymes leads to an abnormal accumulation of substances such as fatty material called lipids.
+When cells cannot break down these fatty substances, they can accumulate within various tissues, such as the bones, joints, brain, heart, spleen, or liver and lead to the symptoms that affected individuals have.

 • Next section >